-Minimum Area Description Hours 32 credit hours Graduate credit hours in Speech and Hearing Science, including: 4 credit hours SPHHRNG 8900 PhD Pro-Seminar (1-credit hour per offering fall and spring semesters in the first two years of study); 12 credit hours Advanced graduate coursework appropriate for doctoral study, as approved by the advisor; 12 credit hours Specialized research projects (e.g., SPHHRNG 7193 or 8940), as approved by the advisor; 4 credit hours Dissertation research project (SPHHRNG 8999) (Maximum: 12 credit hours) (Maximum 12 Groun Hours) 18 credit hours Inside or outside the Department, including: 9 credit hours Research Tools (e.g., research design, statistics, or similar). if taken in the department, they cannot count towards the above 32 credits 9 credit hours Theme/Specialization (e.g., graduate coursework in an area outside the student's primary area - typically outside the department)
+Minimum Hours Area Description 32 credit hours Graduate credit hours in Speech and Hearing Science, including: 4 credit hours SPHHRNG 8900 PhD Pro-Seminar (1-credit hour per offering fall and spring semesters in the first two years of study); 12 credit hours Advanced graduate coursework appropriate for doctoral study, as approved by the advisor; 12 credit hours Specialized research projects (e.g., SPHHRNG 7193, 8193, or 8940), as approved by the advisor; 4 credit hours Dissertation research project (SPHHRNG 8999) (Maximum: 12 credit hours) 18 credit hours Inside or outside the Department, including: 9 credit hours Research Tools (e.g., research design, statistics, or similar). if taken in the department, they cannot count towards the above 32 credits 9 credit hours Theme/Specialization (e.g., graduate coursework in an area outside the student's primary area - typically outside the department)

 2. Thesis-Equivalent Research Project.
 Students accepted into the PhD program who have not completed a Master's thesis or its equivalent (e.g., an AuD research capstone) must complete an equivalent research project before taking their Candidacy Examination.
+This research must be initiated in Year 1 and completed no later than Year 2.
 The following will fulfill this requirement: